 Within the traditional model, employers are legally obliged to train employees to perform their job safely and to deal workplace health and safety issues.
 Conversely, gig workers like independent contractors are responsible for any injury or illness they sustain while performing their work and must generally take care of workplace health and safety issues, including any necessary insurances themselves.

 Many who are employed to carry out tasks with a moderate to high risk of physical injury such as driving or making bicycle deliveries, cannot access WorkCover through their hirer and must purchase their own insurances.
-Therefore, if a gig worker has a road accident while making a bike delivery, he may be able to rely on CTP insurance of the other driver, however if he collides with a pedestrian or another cyclist no insurance will be available.
+Therefore, if a gig worker has a road accident while making a bike delivery that wasn't his fault, he may be able to rely on CTP insurance of the other driver, however if he collides with a pedestrian or another cyclist no insurance will be available.